Novel Modelling and Control Strategies for a Steam Boiler under Fast Load Dynamics: Conclusions

 \section{Conclusions}

 This paper has described a new model for a Boiler operating under highly variable loads.
 The model is based on first principles.
 Significant departures have been made from the assumptions previously used in the literature.
 New features of the model include (i) a multi-compartment model for the risers, (ii) a new model for drum water level, and (iii) a new dynamic model for the flow of water in the downcomers.
-Simulations have been presented which (i) confirm the validity of the new model, and (ii) highlight the advantages of the new model under rapid load changing conditions.
+A comparison between simulations made with the model and real data from a boiler has been presented which (i) confirm the validity of the new model, and (ii) highlight the advantages of the new model under rapid load changing conditions.
 Implications of the model for boiler control have also been described with special emphasis on reducing drum water level excursions under large and rapid steam flow changes.
+Experimental results from a boiler at Wilmar Sugar's Proserpine Mill have confirmed the improvements in drum water level excursions achieved by the revised control law.